Strawberry Rhubarb Muffins are always the first thing I make when the spring rhubarb begins to show itself.

 Another rhubarb fact.
-It is a vegetable, and not a fruit.
-Like tomatoes, are a fruit, and not a veg.
+It is a vegetable and not a fruit.
+Like tomatoes, they are fruits, and not vegetables.
 How we use food is how we think of it, so we usually think of rhubarb as a fruit.
+Get more rhubarb info here: So What Exactly is Rhubarb?

 I don’t have rhubarb in my garden, but a friend gave me some from hers.
 That distinctive rhubarb scent inspired me to make something that feels like spring.
 And spring is finally here.
 Really.
 Finally.
 Here.
 (How can you tell, that’s it’s been a crazy long winter here?)
 Strawberries and rhubarb are always the perfect combination of tart and sweet, and these strawberry rhubarb muffins are topped off with a crispy nut streusel, which brings it home.